-4.4 Query Extension Information
+4.4 Registering Extension Information

-The Extension Information structure added to KMIP 1.1 and the Query Extension List and Query Extension Map functions of the Query Operation provide a mechanism for a KMIP client to be able to determine which extensions a KMIP server supports.

-A client may request the list of Extensions supported by a KMIP 1.1 server by specifying the Query Extension List value in the Query Function field.
-This provides the names of the supported extensions.

-Example output:

-1678 Extension Information

-1679 Extension Name: ACME LOCATION

-1680 Extension Information

-1681 1682 Extension Name: ACME ZIP CODE 1683 1684 1685 A client may request the details of Extensions supported by a KMIP 1.1 server by specifying the Query Extension Map value in the Query Function field.
-This provides the names of the supported extensions.
-1686 Example output: 1687 Extension Information 1688 Extension Name: ACME LOCATION 1689 Extension Tag: 0x54AA01 1690 Extension Type: Text String 1691 Extension Information 1692 Extension Name: ACME ZIP CODE 1693 Extension Tag: 0x54AA02 1694 Extension Type: Integer 1695 4.5 Registering Extension Information 1696 As tag values and their interpretation for the most part should be known for a client and server 1697 to meaningfully use an extension, the following registration procedure should be used.
-1698 1.
-Document the Extensions including: 1699 a.
-Extension Tag, Extension Name, Extension Type values to be reserved 1700 b.
-A brief description of the purpose of the Extension 1701 c.
-Example use case messages (requests and responses) 1702 d.
-Example Guidance 1703 2.
-Send the Document to the KMIP TC requesting review 1704 3.
-Request a KMIP TC ballot on accepting the reservation of the Extension 1705 It is anticipated that a template document may be produced for this registration process.
-1706 4.6 Using KMIP for PGP Keys 1707 PGP, both as vendor product and as standard, provides a rich environment for key management 1708 that addresses significant use cases related to such areas as secure exchange of email, 1709 documents and other resources.
-Although KMIP is by no means required for support of PGP 1710 environments, it can provide a valuable mechanism for movement of PGP keys between a 1711 1712 particular PGP environment, such as Symantec Encryption Management Server (SEMS, née PGP Universal), and another key management environment. -, - - entropy, and another her management entropy, and
+As tag values and their interpretation for the most part should be known for a client and server to meaningfully use an extension, the following registration procedure should be used.

+- 1. Document the Extensions including: - a.
+Extension Tag, Extension Name, Extension Type values to be reserved - b.
+A brief description of the purpose of the Extension - c.
+Example use case messages (requests and responses) - d.
+Example Guidance - 2.
+Send the Document to the KMIP TC requesting review - 3.
+Request a KMIP TC ballot on accepting the reservation of the Extension

+It is anticipated that a template document may be produced for this registration process.

+4.5 Using KMIP for PGP Keys

+PGP, both as vendor product and as standard, provides a rich environment for key management that addresses significant use cases related to such areas as secure exchange of email, documents and other resources.
+Although KMIP is by no means required for support of PGP environments, it can provide a valuable mechanism for movement of PGP keys between a particular PGP environment, such as Symantec Encryption Management Server (SEMS, née PGP Universal), and another key management environment.

-- 1713 KMIP does not attempt to represent the full range of functionality in PGP environments. - 1714 However, the use cases related to movement of PGP keys across environments, described in the - 1715 KMIP Use Cases document, can be supported by taking advantage both of the PGP-specific - 1716 capabilities in KMIP, such as the PGP Key object introduced in KMIP V1.2, and of KMIP messages, - objects, operations and attributes in general. - 1718 In order to support the PGP use cases, KMIP V1.2 introduces new capabilities: - PGP Key managed object - 1720 Alternative Name attribute - Enhancements to Link attribute - 1722 The PGP Key managed object contains a PGP key (specified in [RFC4880]) as an opaque blob. - 1723 KMIP compliant servers do not need to understand the fine structure of PGP keys.
-The intention - here is that PGP-enabled clients be able to discover the PGP Key managed cryptographic objects - 1725 by searching for one of the various names contained within the block.
-The Alternative Name - attribute can be used to specify one or more names (e.g. User IDs) that are attached to the PGP - 1727 Key object.
-The PGP-enabled clients are expected to digest the PGP Key object and properly - assign these Alternative Name attributes on to the cryptographic managed object.
-The KMIP - 1729 server does not have to do this work. - 1730 Internally, PGP keys may contain many public-private key pairs, each tied to a specific type of - encryption operations (one key for signing, one for encryption, and one to tie the other two - 1732 together in a trust relationship is one typical arrangement.)
-The Link attribute supports new - values that enable the description of this set of PGP Key relationships.
-The new values are - parent, child, previous and next.
-For example, the private and public keys associated with a PGP - 1735 Key can be pointed to from the PGP Key with the "child" link attribute.
-Additional Decryption - 1736 Keys (ADK) can be pointed to from the PGP Key with the "child" link attribute and can be point - 1737 to each other with the "previous" and "next" link attributes.
-In this way, the link attributes can - 1738 be used to define the structural relationships required to establish the web of trust for a PGP - 1739 Key.
+KMIP does not attempt to represent the full range of functionality in PGP environments.
+However, the use cases related to movement of PGP keys across environments, described in the KMIP Use Cases document, can be supported by taking advantage both of the PGP-specific capabilities in KMIP, such as the PGP Key object introduced in KMIP V1.2, and of KMIP messages, objects, operations and attributes in general.

+In order to support the PGP use cases, KMIP V1.2 introduces new capabilities:

+- PGP Key managed object

+- Alternative Name attribute

+- Enhancements to Link attribute

+The PGP Key managed object contains a PGP key (specified in [RFC4880]) as an opaque blob.
+KMIP compliant servers do not need to understand the fine structure of PGP keys.
+The intention here is that PGP-enabled clients be able to discover the PGP Key managed cryptographic objects by searching for one of the various names contained within the block.
+The Alternative Name attribute can be used to specify one or more names (e.g. User IDs) that are attached to the PGP Key object.
+The PGP-enabled clients are expected to digest the PGP Key object and properly assign these Alternative Name attributes on to the cryptographic managed object.
+The KMIP server does not have to do this work.

+Internally, PGP keys may contain many public-private key pairs, each tied to a specific type of encryption operations (one key for signing, one for encryption, and one to tie the other two together in a trust relationship is one typical arrangement.)
+The Link attribute supports new values that enable the description of this set of PGP Key relationships.
+The new values are parent, child, previous and next.
+For example, the private and public keys associated with a PGP Key can be pointed to from the PGP Key with the "child" link attribute.
+Additional Decryption Keys (ADK) can be pointed to from the PGP Key with the "child" link attribute and can be point to each other with the "previous" and "next" link attributes.
+In this way, the link attributes can be used to define the structural relationships required to establish the web of trust for a PGP Key.